wilsonrocks/dreadit-backend/README.md

 ```

 ### Prerequisites
 Dependencies from npm will be installed automatically.
-A running copy of mongoDB is needed.
+A running instance of mongoDB is needed.
 If you are running the tests or the dev environment make sure you've typed `mongod` beforehand.

 If you're deploying this elsewhere, for example, on heroku, make sure the `MONGODB_URI` environment variable is set appropriately.

 ## Running Tests

 `npm test` will run an extensive series of tests for the API.
+The database is reseeded before each test with special test data separate from the `dev` database.

 ## Deployment